On Undecided LP, Clustering and Active Learning: Covering points by monochromatic balls using proximity queries

-\paragraph*{Assumption: Single ball.} Here we assume that all the red points in $\PS$ can be covered by a single ball, while all the blue points are outside this ball.
-Our purpose here is to develop an efficient algorithm that performs as few oracle queries as possible, and exposes the color of all the points of $\PS$.
+Here, the assumption is that all the red points in $\PS$ are inside a single ball, while all the blue points are outside.
+Our purpose here is to develop an efficient algorithm that performs as few oracle queries as possible, and decodes the color of all the points of $\PS$.

-The algorithm is described in the plane, but it also works in higher dimensions with minor modifications.